 The MQ is expected to proceed according to the following approximate timeline:

-- February 10th: Deadline for briefings for included vendors.
+- February 5th: Deadline for briefings and documentation.

 Like all Magic Quadrant timelines, this one is subject to change.

 You are strongly encouraged to read through these blog posts to understand best practices for these Magic Quadrants.